High-speed XYZ-nanopositioner for scanning ion conductance microscopy

 \section{Abstract}

-We describe a tip-scan-type high-speed XYZ-nanopositioner designed for scanning ion conductance microscopy (SICM), with a special care being devoted to the way of nanopipette holding.
+We describe a tip-scan-type high-speed XYZ-nanopositioner designed for scanning ion conductance microscopy (SICM).
 The nanopipette probe is mounted in the center of a hollow piezoactuator, both ends of which are attached to identical diaphragm flexures, for Z-positioning.
 This design minimizes the generation of undesirable mechanical vibrations.
 Mechanical amplification is used to increase the XY-travel range of the nanopositioner.
-The first resonance frequencies of the nanopositioner are measured as $\sim$100 kHz and $\sim$2.3 kHz for the Z- and XY-displacements, respectively.
-The travel ranges are $\sim$6 $\mu$m and $\sim$34 $\mu$m for Z and XY, respectively.
-When this nanopositioner is used for hopping mode imaging of SICM with a $\sim$10-nm radius tip, the vertical tip velocity can be increased to 400 nm/ms; hence, the one-pixel acquisition time can be minimized to $\sim$1 ms.
+The first resonance frequencies of the nanopositioner are measured as $\sim$100 and $\sim$\SI{2.3}{kHz} for the Z- and XY-displacements, respectively.
+The travel ranges are $\sim$6 and $\sim$\SI{34}{\micro m} for Z and XY, respectively.
+When this nanopositioner is used for hopping mode imaging of SICM with a $\sim$20-nm diameter tip, the vertical tip velocity can be increased to \SI{400}{nm/ms}; hence, the one-pixel acquisition time can be minimized to $\sim$\SI{1}{ms}.

-In biological research, atomic force microscopy (AFM)\cite{binnig1986atomic} has been widely used to visualize the topographic structure of biological specimens under physiological liquid environments\cite{dufrene2017imaging}.
-Nevertheless, the cantilever tip must make contact with the sample in the solution, and even exerted forces below 10 pN considerably deform extremely soft surfaces\cite{zhou2013potentiometric,ushiki2012scanning} such as the plasma membranes of live eukaryotic cells, which prohibits high-resolution surface imaging\cite{seifert2015comparison}.
-Scanning ion conductance microscopy (SICM) is an alternative imaging method based on an entirely different working principle for capturing a topographic image\cite{hansma1989scanning} (Fig. 1).
-SICM uses an electrolyte filled glass pipette (nanopipette) as a probe and relies on an ion current flowing between an electrode inside the nanopipette and another in an external bath solution.
-The ion current passing through the opening of the nanopipette is sensitive to the tip-sample surface separation\cite{korchev1997scanning,novak2014imaging}; therefore, SICM can capture topographic images without any tip-sample contact.
+In biological research, atomic force microcopy (AFM)~\cite{binnig1986atomic} has been widely used to visualize the topographic structure of biological specimens under physiological liquid environments~\cite{dufrene2017imaging}.
+Nevertheless, the cantilever tip must make contact with the sample in the solution, and even exerted forces below 10 pN considerably deform extremely soft surfaces~\cite{zhou2013potentiometric,ushiki2012scanning} such as the plasma membranes of live eukaryotic cells, which prohibits high-resolution surface imaging~\cite{seifert2015comparison}.
+Scanning ion conductance microscopy (SICM) is an alternative imaging method based on an entirely different working principle for capturing a topographic image~\cite{hansma1989scanning} (Fig. \ref{f1}).
+SICM uses an electrolyte-filled glass pipette (nanopipette) as a probe and relies on an ion current flowing between an electrode inside the nanopipette and another in an external bath solution.
+The ion current passing through the opening of the nanopipette is sensitive to the tip-sample surface separation~\cite{korchev1997scanning,novak2014imaging}; therefore, SICM can capture topographic images without any tip-sample contact.